giantswarm/docs/src/content/tutorials/app-platform/deploy-app/_index.md

   principal:
     parent: tutorials-app-platform
     identifier: tutorials-app-platform-deploy-app
-aliases:
-  - /getting-started/app-platform/deploy-app
-  - /developer-platform/app-platform/getting-started
-  - /app-platform/getting-started
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
 user_questions:
   - How can I deploy an app using an App CR?
   - How can I configure an App CR?
   - How can I see which apps are available using the platform API?
-last_review_date: 2024-09-30
+last_review_date: 2024-10-21
 ---

-The _Giant Swarm App Platform_ is built on top of [Helm](https://helm.sh/) and allows you to manage apps and their configurations represented by App Custom Resources (CRs) for multiple clusters, from a single place: the [platform API]({{< relref "/vintage/platform-overview/management-api" >}}).
+The _Giant Swarm App Platform_ is built on top of [`Helm`](https://helm.sh/) and allows you to manage apps and their configurations represented by `App` custom resources for multiple clusters, from a single place: the [platform API]({{< relref "/vintage/platform-overview/management-api" >}}).

-In this guide, we will install the Ingress NGINX Controller app.
-We will do this by using kubectl, to create an [App]({{< relref "/vintage/use-the-api/management-api/crd/apps.application.giantswarm.io.md" >}}) CR using the Kubernetes API of your management cluster.
+In this guide, we will install an ingress controller app.
+You will do this by using `kubectl`, creating an [App]({{< relref "/vintage/use-the-api/management-api/crd/apps.application.giantswarm.io.md" >}}) custom resource using the Kubernetes API of your management cluster (also known platform API).

-App CRs can be created this way via your automation or our Web UI (See: [guide]({{< relref "/vintage/getting-started/connectivity/ingress-controller" >}})).
+The `App` custom resources can be created this way via your automation(See: [guide]({{< relref "/vintage/getting-started/connectivity/ingress-controller" >}})).

-In general, you can manage App CRs with any tool that can communicate with the Kubernetes API such as Helm or GitOps tools (like Argo CD or Flux CD).
+In general, you can manage `App` custom resources with any tool that can communicate with the Kubernetes API such as `Helm` or GitOps tools (like Argo CD or Flux CD).

 ## Setting up

-You can access your management cluster using the [kubectl gs login]({{< relref "/vintage/use-the-api/kubectl-gs/login" >}}) command of our kubectl plugin.
+You can access your management cluster using the [`kubectl gs login`]({{< relref "/vintage/use-the-api/kubectl-gs/login" >}}) command of our kubectl plugin.
 See [here]({{< relref "/vintage/use-the-api/kubectl-gs/installation" >}}) for how to install it.

-In the management cluster your App CRs are stored in a namespace with the same name as your workload cluster ID.
+In the management cluster your App custom resources are stored in a namespace with the same name as your workload cluster ID.
 Let's set an environment variable for this which we will use in the later steps.

 ```nohighlight
 export CLUSTER=CLUSTER_ID
 ```

-## Checking if your cluster has an Ingress Controller
+## Checking if your cluster has an ingress controller

-First we will check if there is already an Ingress Controller deployed.
+First we will check if there is already an ingress controller deployed.

-We can see the apps that were pre-installed in the cluster but there is no `ingress-nginx` App CR so we can continue with the guide.
+We can see the apps that were pre-installed in the cluster but there is no `ingress-nginx` `App` custom resource so we can continue with the guide.

 In some older releases the ingress controller is pre-installed.
 If this is the case please use another cluster.

 ```nohighlight
 kubectl gs -n ${CLUSTER} get apps